yvesgurcan/gherkin-banking/README.md

 -   Prevent regular users to create master wallets.
 -   Make sure that no more than 1 master wallet can be created per currency.
 -   Check if the `User-Id` and `Company-Id` are valid and authorized.
+-   Handle errors from the exchange rate API.

 # Assignment